Many local councils in Wales are working to provide accommodation and support during the coronavirus pandemic to people who are sleeping rough.

 The council should help you make a homelessness application and, if you are sleeping rough, or at risk of finding yourself on the street, the council should decide that you are in priority need and give you emergency accommodation.
 This is because coronavirus can spread very easily and if you are sleeping on the streets it is very difficult for you to keep to the government health advice for hygiene, self-isolation and social distancing.

-The council or landlord will probably give you a letter with the important rules you need to keep to.
+The council or your landlord will probably give you a letter with the important rules you need to keep to.
 Make sure you ask for help if you do not understand anything in the letter.
 If you do not stick to the rules you could be reported and action taken against you.
 You could also risk being asked to leave the accommodation.

 If you have symptoms of coronavirus you will need to self-isolate for 7 days.
-The council or landlord should help you access somewhere suitable to self-isolate during that period.
+The council or your landlord should help you access somewhere suitable to self-isolate during that period.
 This might be where you are currently staying or, if not suitable for self-isolation, somewhere else.
 They should also provide you with the support you need, food and medical help if needed.

 If you are in a hostel you may be given a separate isolation pod away from others and separate hygiene facilities.